For Patients

 Introducing Cures Gateway: Your Gateway to Personal Health Data

 Welcome to the future of managing your health information!
-Rochester RHIO is excited to introduce the Cures Gateway, a revolutionary self-service tool designed with you in mind.
+Rochester RHIO is excited to introduce Cures Gateway, a revolutionary self-service tool designed with you in mind.
 This tool empowers you to access your medical records easiy and securely from RHIO participating data sources, putting you in control of your healthcare journey.

 A Look Back and Ahead: The Evolution of Cures Gateway